philippschlicht/philippschlicht.github.io/index.md

 <!--The project aims to understand the structure of large graphs that satisfy topological conditions.-->

 For instance, I am interested in colourings of definable graphs and hypergraphs in descriptive combinatorics and connections with infinite combinatorics such as the Todorcevic's open colouring axiom.
 Another topic of interest to me is oligomorphic groups.

+I have a scientific habilitation (ASN) for associate professors in Italy and a habilation in Germany.

 I am a board member and Secretary of the <a href="http://settheory.eu">European Set Theory Society</a>.